 Class A Servicing Fee Distribution Fee

 All Funds 0.25% 0.00%

 Class C Servicing Fee Distribution Fee

-PIMCO Real Return Fund 0.25% 0.50%

-All other Funds 0.25% 0.75%
+All Funds 0.25% 0.75%

 Class R Servicing Fee Distribution Fee

 All Funds 0.25% 0.25%

 Because distribution fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of your investment and may cost you more than other types of sales charges, such as sales charges that are deducted at the time of investment.
 Therefore, although Class C and Class R shares do not pay initial sales charges, the distribution fees payable on Class C and Class R shares may, over time, cost you more than the initial sales charge imposed on Class A shares.